johnskyi/demo/README.md

 3. Stand-alone Docker

 ## Pull  project at once
-1. Create the `ZeroneServer` root folder in your working space.
+1. Create the `test` root folder in your working space.
 You can choose another name if you want.
 2. Execute the following git command inside that folder
 ```shell
 git clone  https://github.com/johnskyi/demo